Idaho: Politics

-Idaho Congressional delegations have also been generally Republican since statehood.
+Idaho's congressional delegation has also been generally Republican since statehood.
 Several Idaho Democrats have had electoral success in the U.S. House of Representatives over the years, but the Senate delegation has been a Republican stronghold for decades.
 Several Idaho Republicans, including current Senators Mike Crapo and Jim Risch, have won reelection to the Senate, but only Frank Church has won reelection as a Democrat.
 Church's 1974 victory was the last win for his party for either Senate seat, and Walt Minnick's 2008 victory in the 1st congressional district was the last Democratic win in any congressional race.

 In modern times, Idaho has been a reliably Republican state in presidential politics.
 It has not supported a Democrat for president since 1964.
-Even in that election, Lyndon Johnson defeated Barry Goldwater in the state by fewer than two percentage points, compared to a landslide nationally.
-In 2004, Republican George W. Bush carried Idaho by a margin of 38 percentage points and with 68.4% of the vote, winning in 43 of 44 counties.
+Even in that election, Lyndon B. Johnson defeated Barry Goldwater in the state by fewer than two percentage points, compared to a landslide nationally.
+In the 2004 United States presidential election, Republican George W. Bush carried Idaho by a margin of 38 percentage points and with 68.4% of the vote, winning in 43 of 44 counties.
 Only Blaine County, which contains the Sun Valley ski resort, supported John Kerry, who owns a home in the area.
 In 2008 Barack Obama's 36.1 percent showing was the best for a Democratic presidential candidate in Idaho since 1976.
 However, Republican margins were narrower in 1992 and 1976.

 In the 2006 elections, Republicans, led by gubernatorial candidate Butch Otter, won all the state's constitutional offices and retained both of the state's seats in the House.
 However, Democrats picked up several seats in the Idaho Legislature, notably in the Boise area.

-Republicans lost one of the House seats in 2008 to Minnick, but Republican Jim Risch retained Larry Craig's Senate seat for the GOP by a comfortable margin.
-Minnick lost his seat in the 2010 election to Republican State Rep. Raul Labrador.
+Idaho retains the death penalty.
+Pending the outcome of a legal challenge on a bill passed on March 20, 2023, authorized methods of execution include the firing squad.
+Abortion is severely restricted in Idaho.